Victoria’s Secret Angel Alexina Graham Wears Nothing But Bubbles In Sizzling Bathtub Shots

 “Goddess,” a fourth comment read alongside three orange hearts.

-The snaps were popular with her 764,000 followers as she shared a red and pink heart emoji in the caption.
-It’s so far amassed more than 21,900 likes and over 119 comments.
+The snaps were popular with her 764,000 followers.
+The post has so far amassed more than 21,900 likes and over 119 comments.

 Alexina gave fans a peek at what appeared to be her New York hotel room in another stunning upload earlier this month.

-She rocked a white robe, which was open at the chest, while sitting on her bed as she chowed down on a large peperoni pizza that sat in a box on her crossed legs.
-Alexina rocked a bun and asked her followers for TV recommendations in the caption.
+She rocked a white robe, which was open at the chest, while sitting on her bed as she chowed down on a large pepperoni pizza from a box which rested on her crossed legs.
+Alexina rocked a bun and asked her followers for TV show recommendations in the caption.

 “Saturday.. [pizza] + [TV]..
 I just finished watching @prodigalsonfox and loved it.
 Anyone got any new series for me to watch?” she asked.